-Lilac: Whip enemies with her hair or dart like a comet with her Dragon Boost, or parrying attacks with the Blink Dash!
+Lilac: SPEED type.
+Whip enemies with her hair, dart like a comet with her Dragon Boost, or parrying attacks with the Blink Dash!

-Carol: Climb up walls, wrap around with her special Jump Disc, or ride on her gravity-defying motorcycle.
+Carol: BRAWLER type.
+Climb up walls, wrap around with her special Jump Disc, or ride on her gravity-defying motorcycle!

 The Balance of Speed and Exploration

-Like the first game, the stages will be open and varied enough to approach in two distinct ways: speedrun for the fastest time or explore to collect the most crystals.
+Like the first game, the stages will be open and varied enough to approach in two distinct ways: speedrun for the fastest time or explore to collect treasure.
 We found that the players who did each of these things were split evenly down the middle, so we'll continue to keep catering to both playing styles!

 Adventure and Classic Mode

 We found that the number of players that preferred cutscenes was also split pretty evenly.
 We understand that some players simply want to play a game without plot.
 With that in mind, Classic Mode is carrying over to the sequel.
 With that said, there are significant differences between Adventure and Classic this time, so we encourage players to try both!

 An ancient terror has emerged from the depths of the ocean.
 Merga, a water dragon from Avalice's oldest and deadliest war, has been freed from her crystal prison as a consequence of the Kingdom Stone's destruction.
 Through her acts of vengeance, she holds a dark and terrible truth about Avalice's leaders that will change the history of the three kingdoms forever.